Colleagues connect during fun challenges for work.

 The best challenges feel like a natural fit for your team.
 To make sure your activities land well, it’s essential to understand your group’s unique culture and interests.
 Are they competitive and high-energy, or more collaborative and low-key?
 Choosing a challenge that aligns with what your employees already enjoy is the first step toward great participation.
 When your team’s purpose is clear, engagement follows.
 Just as our riders are united by a shared reason to bike, your team will be more invested in a challenge that reflects their collective personality and values.

-Make Your Activities Inclusive for Everyone
+Ensuring Your Activities Are Inclusive for Everyone

 A successful challenge is one where everyone feels they can join in.
 When planning, think about the diverse abilities and comfort levels within your team.
 Avoid activities that might unintentionally exclude someone.
 For example, a highly physical game might not work for everyone, while some people may prefer smaller group settings over a large-group spotlight.
 The goal is to build community, and true community leaves no one on the sidelines.
 Offering options, like different roles within a team activity or a choice between a physical and a creative task, ensures everyone can contribute.
 Our New England ride offers multiple distances for this very reason, so people can participate in a way that feels right for them.